josuehfa/System/README.md

 # System Setup
-In order to setup a machine to run the simulations, you will need to install and compile some code.
+In order to set up a machine to run the simulations, you will need to install and compile some code.

 ## Install dependencies
-Fistly, you will need to install some general dependecies used by other components.
+Firstly, you will need to install some general dependencies used by other components.

 Run the following commands in your terminal: